percy9427/OctoPrint-JamSentry/README.md

     https://github.com/percy9427/OctoPrint-JamSentry/archive/master.zip

-Nothing special is required to install the plugin.
+Nothing special is required to install the plugin, but for it to work you need to setup the configuration parameters below.

 ## Configuration